lcpilling/ukbrapR/README.md

 summary(liver_pgs$liver_cirrhosis_pgs)
 #>    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
 #> 0.00000 0.06006 0.08200 0.08589 0.10722 0.26639

+# Default is to search by RSID in the imputed genotype data.

+# Either set `use_imp_pos` to TRUE to use the b37 positions, or set `source` to "dragen" to extract from WGS BGENs (using b38 pos)
 ```

 ## Ascertain diagnoses